CoboGlobal/cobo-waas2-go-sdk/docs/WalletsAPI.md

 func main() {
 	walletId := "f47ac10b-58cc-4372-a567-0e02b2c3d479" // string | The wallet ID.
-	tokenId := "ETH_USDT" // string | The token ID. (optional)
-	limit := int32(10) // int32 | The maximum number of objects to return.
-The value range is [1, 50]. (optional) (default to 10)
-	before := "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f" // string | An object ID which serves as a cursor for pagination.
-For example, if you specify `before` as `foo`, the request will retrieve a list of data objects that end before the object with the object ID `foo`.
+	tokenId := "ETH_USDT" // string | The token ID, which is the unique identifier of a token.
+You can retrieve the IDs of all the tokens you can use by calling [List organization enabled tokens](/v2/api-references/wallets/list-organization-enabled-tokens). (optional) limit := int32(10) // int32 | The maximum number of objects to return.
+The default value range is [1, 50] and can be set endpoint specified. (optional) (default to 10) before := "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f" // string | An object ID which serves as a cursor for pagination.
+For example, if you specify `before` as `8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f`, the request will retrieve a list of data objects that end before the object with the object ID `8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f`.
 You can set this parameter to the value of `pagination.after` in the response of the previous request.
-If you set both `after` or `before`, only the setting of `before` will take effect. (optional) after := "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f" // string | An object ID which serves as a cursor for pagination.
-For example, if you specify `after` as `bar`, the request will retrieve a list of data objects that start after the object with the object ID `bar`.
+If you set both `after` or `before`, only the setting of `before` will take effect.
+If the `before` and `after` are both set to empty, the first slice is returned.  (optional) after := "8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f" // string | An object ID which serves as a cursor for pagination.
+For example, if you specify `after` as `8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f`, the request will retrieve a list of data objects that start after the object with the object ID `8f2e919a-6a7b-4a9b-8c1a-4c0b3f5b8b1f`.
 You can set this parameter to the value of `pagination.before` in the response of the previous request.
-If you set both `after` or `before`, only the setting of `before` will take effect. (optional)
+If you set both `after` or `before`, only the setting of `before` will take effect.
+If the `before` is set to empty and `after` is set to `last`, the last slice is returned.  (optional)

 	configuration := CoboWaas2.NewConfiguration()
 	apiClient := CoboWaas2.NewAPIClient(configuration)